As if you needed another reason to sip on this cozy beverage, here’s 6 science backed healthy Chai tea benefits to sweeten the deal.

 How Much Caffeine is in Chai Tea?

 The caffeine in chai tea comes from the addition of black tea leaves.
-One tsp of black tea leaves (to make 1 cup of tea) provides around 50mg of caffeine.
+One teaspoon of black tea leaves (to make 1 cup of tea) provides around 50mg of caffeine.
 A cup of brewed coffee has around 100mg and a cup of green tea has around 40 mg.

 For a chai tea that is decaffeinated, just use decaffeinated black tea leaves in your mixture or purchase a decaf chai tea blend.